 Cookie-based – With this option, users are assigned to a bucket and get to either see the experiment or the original campaign regardless of how many times they conduct a search.
 The aim of this experiment split option is to count the users.

-7. Mention start and end dates for your experiment after splitting the budget wisely and sync your base and trial campaigns together by enabling synchronisation.
+7. Mention start and end dates for your experiment after splitting the budget wisely and sync your base and trial campaigns together by enabling synchronization.

 8. Once you create the experiment, it is ready to run on the selected date.